hellomino/mino_free_vpn_en/README.md

 ## ❤️ Thanks

-Enjoy your journey with Minoproxy!
+Enjoy your journey with Mino!
 If you found this guide useful, star ⭐ the repo to help others discover it.
+And If you later need faster, cheap & stable VPN, I’m building one.